 Shoulder Circumduction Test

 The Shoulder Circumduction test is a test of shoulder flexibility, in which a sliding handle is held in the hands and passed over the head.
 The results take into account shoulder width and arm length (as does the Acuflex III Shoulder Rotation Test).
-This test is part of the protocol for the Groningen Fitness Test for the Elderly.
 Another shoulder flexibility test designed for testing the elderly is the Back Scratch Test.

 purpose: to measure shoulder flexibility